platvampb/react-tutorial/README.md

 Try changing the value of `stepNumber` in `AppBody`.
 The change should be reflected on the page.

 ### State
 In programming, 'state' refers to the information that a program stores to describe its, well, current state.
-For our purposes, we usually use 'state' to describe call the essential data that affect the display of UI elements.
+For our purposes, we usually use 'state' to describe all the essential data that affect the display of UI elements.

 A component can keep its own state by declaring a state object.